alero/real-testing/README.md

 - RC1, mainly bugs from the beta releases
 - RC2, probably did stuff
 - RC3, added kafka plugin support and noticed that activemq is designed strangely
+- RC4, added solr multi collection support

-Beginning work on RC4, this is the last intended RC -
+Beginning work on RC5, this is the last intended RC -
   - More glue code between plugins (activemq can be used with guice and spring and so on)
   - Solve the bug with fork-join executor not working for default setup
   - Add kafka cluster testing support (starting many servers that works as a cluster)
-  - Look at making
+  - Look at making JUnit 5 the default with better connectino to phases

+Release hand guide
+1. Internal release
+mvn -B versions:set -DnewVersion=$RELEASE_VERSION -DgenerateBackupPoms=false
+mvn clean install
+mvn deploy -Prelease-seal-nexus -Dmaven.test.skip=true

 ## Planded Resource Plugins, to come in a future not so far away
 * Zookeeper ?